-How successful a credit union is at making money affects its long-term survivability.
-A credit union can retain its earnings, giving a boost to its capital cushion, or use them to deal with problematic loans, potentially making the credit union more resilient in tough times.
-Credit unions that are losing money, however, are less able to do those things.
+How successful a credit union is at earning money has an effect on its safety and soundness.
+Earnings can be retained by the credit union, giving a boost to its capital buffer, or be used to address problematic loans, potentially making the credit union more resilient in times of trouble.
+Losses, on the other hand, lessen a credit union's ability to do those things.

 DOWNEY fell short of the national average on Bankrate's test of earnings, achieving a score of 8 out of a possible 30.

-DOWNEY had an earnings ratio of 4.00 percent in our test, better than the average for all credit unions, suggesting that it's running ahead of its peers in this area.
+DOWNEY had an earnings ratio of 0.00 percent in our test, higher than the average for all credit unions, an indication that it's beating its peers in this area.